A goal without a plan is just a wish.

 Don't pack items that are unnecessary for a specific trip: you're not supposed to take everything on your list!
 Parkas aren't needed in North Africa, nor are shorts in the Andes (for that matter, shorts are culturally inappropriate in many countries); malaria tablets and a mosquito net are unlikely to be helpful on a trip to San Francisco; dressy shoes might be dispensed with during an Amazon river trek; and you shouldn't need luggage locks when visiting your grandmother in Manchester (unless she has proclivities that might dictate otherwise).
 The list described in such detail on this site is intended to encompass items that are sometimes part of a one-bag traveller's needs, not always.
 It would be an unusual trip indeed that demanded all of them.

-Finally, keep in mind that this list is mine, not yours.
+Finally, keep in mind that the particular packing list detailed on this site is my list, not yours.
+It's an example, not a directive.
 Of course you are both welcome and encouraged to use it as a starting point to create one that's right for you, adding or removing items as necessary to address your personal leisure/business needs.
 Just resist the temptation to add non-essentials.
-If you're thinking "I might need this", you're likely mistaken; if it's "my trip will be a disaster without this", you may be right.
+If you're thinking "I might need this", you're likely mistaken (don't pack your fears); if it's "my trip will be a disaster without this", you may be right.
 But consider it carefully and dispassionately.
 Will the joys of listening to Radio America really warrant lugging that short-wave radio?
 Do you truly need that 200mm lens?
 Perhaps, though you are unlikely to hear of someone returning from an extended trip who vows to take more stuff the next time!

 … chance favours the prepared mind.

 You won't.
 If you follow your blueprint.
 That's why you have (and use) a carefully-considered packing list.
 That's why the pilot never forgets to turn on the window heat to ensure that the view doesn't suddenly fog up during take-off.
 Or turn it off when the aircraft is parked.

 And unless you have a similar amount of time in which to prepare for such a journey, I don't expect that you'll forget the deodorant!